mwang87/ReDU-MS2-GNPS/README.md

 1. Run Batch Workflow for Spectral Library Search
 1. Get the set of tasks as tsv and save to [here](https://github.com/mwang87/ReDU-MS2-GNPS/blob/master/database/global_tasks.tsv).
 1. Remove database [here](https://github.com/mwang87/ReDU-MS2-GNPS/tree/master/database)
+1. Remove all untracked files in temp, this will be for the global pca
 1. Start ReDU back up and it will autopopulate